Wheeler lifts Mets over Marlins 5-0 for 12th win in 13 games

 TRAINER’S ROOM

-Marlins: SS Miguel Rojas strained his right hamstring stumbling over first place on a groundout in the third inning.
-He needed assistance walking off the field and was pulled from the game. … INF Yadiel Rivera was designated for assignment to make space for Noesí. … Manager Don Mattingly said 1B Garrett Cooper has been dealing with nagging lower body injuries during a recent slump.
+Marlins: INF Yadiel Rivera was designated for assignment to make space for Noesí. … Mattingly said 1B Garrett Cooper has been dealing with nagging lower body injuries during a recent slump.
 He entered Tuesday on an 0-for-15 skid but ended that with two hits.

 Mets: OF Michael Conforto and SS Amed Rosario were held out of the lineup for rest.
-Manager Mickey Callaway has been spelling his every day players over the past couple of weeks but said the workload for those players will pick up starting this weekend with a series against Washington.

 UP NEXT